Search the Health Library

-Along with a number of cardiovascular disciplines, Dr. Ziegelstein specializes in the study, diagnosis, and treatment of patients with heart disease and depression.
-Learn more about Dr. Ziegelstein.
+Along with a number of cardiovascular disciplines, Roy C. Ziegelstein, M.D. specializes in the study, diagnosis, and treatment of patients with heart disease and depression.

 Depression and heart disease are among the most disabling diseases we face.
 They are both very widespread among the general population and often occur simultaneously in the same individual.